Leadership

 Alfredo Corchado

-Mexico City bureau chief of The Dallas Morning News; recipient of the Maria Moors Cabot prize from the School of Journalism at Columbia University for “extraordinary bravery and enterprise”; visiting fellow at the David Rockefeller Center for Latin American Studies at Harvard University since 2008; and author of Midnight in Mexico: A Reporter’s Journey.
+Mexico City bureau chief of The Dallas Morning News; recipient of the Maria Moors Cabot prize from the School of Journalism at Columbia University for “extraordinary bravery and enterprise”; and author of Homelands: Four Friends, Two Countries, Fate of the Great Mexican-American Migration (2018); and Midnight in Mexico: A Reporter’s Journey (2013).

 Margaret Engel